 Cartridge: Monteverde Soft Roll

-This wooden pen-case was designed and made in England from Bamboo.
+Tin Pen Case in Black Lacquer.
 It is perfectly proportioned to rest and protect your Inder Pen.

 Please have a look at: www.thecoppercollection.co.uk